 To move or copy files in Alteryx requires two pieces of information:

 - Destination directory

-Set up the workflow in the following way:
+Set up the Alteryx workflow as follows:

-The Run Command tool will take the command written in the field ‘cmd’ and convert it to a bat file.
-The Run Command tool will then call this bat file.
+The Run Command tool takes the command text (written in the field ‘cmd’) and converts it to a bat file.
+The tool then runs this bat file.